Hong Kong sees record low voter turnout in first 'patriots only' election - KESQ

 In an attempt to boost the vote, the city offered free public transport all day — but rather than going to the polls, many Hong Kongers instead appeared to take the free trains and buses to hiking trails and campsites.

-The results, announced Monday morning, saw pro-establishment candidates claim all 20 seats in the availble geographic constituencies.
+The results, announced Monday morning, saw pro-establishment candidates claim all 20 seats in the available geographic constituencies.
 None of the city’s major pro-democracy parties fielded any candidates.

 Carrie Lam, the city’s leader, thanked voters late Sunday night, saying it was “an important election following the improvements to the electoral system to implement the principle of ‘patriots administering Hong Kong.”